 Our next featured artist is Chris Oatey.
 We visited his beautiful brick home on a street lined with lush trees.
 He met us outside, informing us that we were some of the first people to see his new studio space in his basement.
 His studio highlights his artwork well: the white walls and wooden floors complement the primarily monochromatic works perfectly.
 We sat down, La Croix drinks in hand, and talked about his history as a map maker, his obsession with carbon paper, and how he captures fleeting, intangible moments.

-Shill’s kindness and authenticity are captivating.
-She is brilliant without being pretentious, and she thoughtfully reflects on unfulfilled desire and loneliness in an age that is bombarded with media and perhaps its pseudo-interconnectedness.
+Shill is deeply kind, authentic, and brilliant without being pretentious.
+In our conversation she thoughtfully reflected on unfulfilled desire and loneliness in an age that is bombarded with media and perhaps a pseudo-interconnectedness.

 Mattai has a humble, honest, and entirely captivating way about her, as she discusses her life and work.
 She is reflective and wonderfully articulate.
 We got to chat with her in the middle of one of the galleries, amidst an abundance of visually and emotionally powerful artwork.
 She seemed to blend right in, wearing a charming, ruffled yellow dress.